akda5id/lunch_sheets/README.md

 LMTransactionsLookback: Max number of transactions you would ever get from today to the date resulting from LMTransactionsLookbackMonths.
 So if you pull once a month, and have a one month lookback, you need to have at least two months of transactions here.
 Be generous, it's fast.
 Script will throw an error if it's ever too little.

+LMCoalesce\*: If you want to write the various sum up category and tags sheets.
+Should be self explanatory with the comments there.

 ### Help:
 There is a thread on the [Lunch Money Discord](https://discord.com/channels/842337014556262411/1176857773925998642), let me know how things are going.
 If you are not joined to the discord already [here is the signup link](https://discord.gg/vSz6jjZuj8).

 ### Random Notes:
 * API key is per spreadsheet, so you can use separate "budgets" if you want, as long as you don't need them in the same spreadsheet.
+* You can re-order columns in the LM-Days and LM-Months sheets as you like.
+Not in LM-Transactions-All, but you can hide columns.

 ### To Do:
 * Expose a way to update Accounts (for name changes and such).